NEWSLETTER VOLUME 3, #2

 You can compare helicopters and dragonflies easily enough and but jet aircraft have all copied their wingspreads from insects.
 And those hi-tech navigation systems like radar or sonar have natural origins, bees even communicate beyond the visible light spectrum.
 You'll find propulsion and hydraulic systems of the highest complexity throughout the jungle.
 What kind of people study Nature to learn about weaponry of war?
 Innovative thinkers, that's who.
 And how do you distinguish innovators from ordinary folks?
 Well, there are 7 general characteristics that are common to creative thinkers:

-1. Innovators want to improve the quality of life by adding value to a process, a product or a service with a "personal contribution";
+1. Innovators want to improve the quality of life by adding value to a process, a product or a service with a "personal contribution";2.
+Innovators look for what needs change or improvement in a regular, organized and systematic way;

 3. Innovators recognize and explore opportunities for creative thinking;